CHQ Junior Scholars 2025-2026

 Pamela Magande is a fourth-year PhD Candidate in the Department of Epidemiology and Biostatistics with a concentration in infectious diseases as well as Maternal and Child Health.
 She has research interests in the intersection of infectious and non-infectious diseases, especially among people living with HIV in low- and middle-income settings.
 With significant clinical experience working as a physician in Zimbabwe, with an interest in infectious diseases, including HIV and tuberculosis, she has led several teams for patient management.
 As a CHQ Junior scholar, she is working under the mentorship of Dr. Qiao Shan and Dr. Xueying Yang.

-Utba Rashid
+Md Utba Bin Rashid

 Zion Crichlow